Becky139/mutts-cuts/AGILE.md

 *Register*, *Login* and *Appointments* in the menu have been purposefully disabled for now.

-Update - change navbar to an offcanvas type.
+Update - change navbar to an off canvas type.
 Closer to wireframe design.

 Update - use 5 list items in menu, home, our services, register, login, Book Appointment.

 Focus on finishing the landing page and creating an *Our Services* page.
 Link up as necessary.

-Update - change navbar to an offcanvas type.
+Update - change navbar to an off canvas type.
 Closer to wireframe design.

 Update - use 5 list items in menu, home, our services, register, login, Book Appointment.